PX4/PX4-user_guide/en/dev_setup/fast-dds-installation.md

 :::

 :::tip
-Further reminder that you only need to install Fast DDS in case you are not using ROS 2 and want to just leverage non-ROS2 DDS networks and applications.
-If you have ROS 2 installed (and `rmw-fasrtps` as the default middleware of it), you can skip to [Fast-RTPS-Gen build and install](#fast-rtps-gen).
+Remember (again) you only need to install Fast DDS if you are not using ROS 2 and just want to leverage non-ROS2 DDS networks and applications.
+If you have ROS 2 installed (and `rmw-fasrtps` as its default middleware), you can skip to [Fast-RTPS-Gen build and install](#fast-rtps-gen).
 :::

 ### Java